Bioactive glass S53P4: Applications

-Areas of use include a wide range of indications that require the filling of bone cavities, voids and gaps as well as the reconstruction or regeneration of bone defects.
-Several long-term studies have shown that mastoid cavities in both Cholesteatoma, old radical cavities and Chronic otitis media can be successfully obliterated with S53P4 bioactive glass.
+Areas of use include a wide range of indications that require the filling of bone cavities, voids, and gaps as well as the reconstruction or regeneration of bone defects.
+Several long-term studies have shown that mastoid cavities in both cholesteatoma, old radical cavities, and chronic otitis media can be successfully obliterated with S53P4 bioactive glass.

-Clinical experience has been gained from several extensive studies where patients with bone infections have been treated.
+Clinical application has been gained from several extensive studies where patients with bone infections have been treated.
 S53P4 has shown promising results in chronic osteomyelitis surgery, septic non-union surgery, segmental defect reconstructions and other infectious complications, such as sternum infections, diabetic foot osteomyelitis and spine infections.

 S53P4 has gained clinical experience within spine surgery in spine fusions and spinal deformity surgery.

 S53P4 has also been used successfully in the filling of benign bone tumor cavities in both adults and children, sustaining the bone cavity volume long term.
 Clinical experience has been gained from aneurysmal bone cysts (ABC), simple bone cysts (UBC), enchondroma and nonossifying fibroma (NOF).